Source code, samples, and other resources

 saxon-resources-11.zip, which can be downloaded from either the

 project or the www.saxonica.com sites.
 The documentation is also available

-The modules included in the source code of Saxon-HE are also used, without modification, in Saxon-PE and Saxon-EE.
+The modules included in the original source code of SaxonJ-HE are also used, with different preprocessing, in SaxonJ-PE and SaxonJ-EE.
 Source code for the additional components of the commercial editions is not provided.
 The source code is the same between the Java and .NET platforms: both products are generated from the same source, though there are some modules that apply only to one platform or the other.

 The resources download contains a number of sample applications, found in the directory